 - 6 tablespoons butter

-In a separate bowl, combine topping ingredients with a fork or pastry blender.
+- In a separate bowl, combine topping ingredients with a fork or pastry cutter.
 Sprinkle over rhubarb mixture.

 More Summer Desserts You’ll Love